beepscore/Phoney/README.md

 In XCUITest, issue macos system call to close the switch.
 This will end the phone call and leave the view with the red end call button.
 The phone will navigate to the phone application view with the green start call button.
+Disadvantage: very limited, only works for a few actions.
 Then XCUITest can call application terminate to get back to initial Phoney app?

+## Appendix - setup

+Go to Settings > General > Accessibility > Switch Control.
+Tap Scanning Style, then select Manual Scanning.

+Set up a switch to perform the tap gesture at Settings > General > Accessibility > Switch Control > Switches.